enspiral-dev-academy/authenticare/docs/client/isAuthenticated.md

 ## Overview

-`isAuthenticated` returns a boolean based on if the user has been authenticated.
+Returns a boolean based on if the user has been authenticated.

 ## Parameters